lrbmike/java-ai-sdk/README.md

 ## Usage

-Configure the  `API KEY`  through the `GeminiAccount` settings.
+Configure the  `API KEY`  through the `ModelAccount` settings.
 If you need to use a reverse proxy, you can configure the  `BASE_URL`.

 ```java
 ModelAccount account = ModelAccount.builder().apiKey(apiKey).baseUrl(baseUrl).build();